computations/SunStar/doc/writeup.md

 -------------------------------------------------------------------------------

 This header contains my implementation of the Neighbor Joining[@saito87] algorithm.
-I need to implement the algorithm, because it ends up being tightly bound to whatever tree class is used.
+Neighbor Joining has been implemented previously.
+Howwever efficient implementations are not generic, as they are specific to the tree structure being used.
+Therefore it was necessary to reimplement the algorithm here.
 This makes finding fast libraries hard.
 There will not be much discussion of the theory of Neighbor Joining here, just the details of this implementation.

 This implementation starts by putting all the nodes into a list, which should be thought of as the unroot.
 It then join pairs until there are only 3 elements